keithledgerwood/WICLab-guide/009-Microsoft-365.md

-## Assign group to application
+## Assign group to app

-You can assign a group to an application by either assigning the group within the application definition or by adding the application to the group definition.
-In this case you will add the application from the group definition.
+You can assign a group to an app by either assigning the group within the app definition or by adding the app to the group definition.
+In this case you will add the app from the group definition.

 1. If not already there, navigate to **Directory \> Groups**.